LearyE/Lab-Manual-Edits/README.md

 All statistical assumptions must be met prior to analysis.
 If assumptions are not met, investigate other approaches (e.g. non-parametric) or by combining categories for small cell counts.

 ### Archiving inactive datasets
 Before you leave the lab, you will be required to document and archive all datasets that you have collected or analyzed.
 The dataset will be reviewed before you leave.
-Please move the data to your Box folders, and make sure annotated codes are included and will run data (e.g. produce the final data).
+Please move the data to your Box folder (or OneDrive or Ortho Biostats Drive), and make sure annotated codes are included and will run data (e.g. produce the final data).

 ### Data sharing
 Not only is data-sharing the right thing to do, we are actually required to do so for any dataset that was funded by the NIH.
-The final datasets must be archived in .csv format with data dictionary.
+The final datasets must be archived in .csv format with a complete data dictionary.
 You should also be prepared to share any scripts or code that you used in your published processing & analysis pipeline.
 Dr. Leary will be responsible for sharing all final data; you are responsible for formatting and organizing your data so she can do that.

 ###### <p dir='rtl' align='right'>[Top](#Table-of-contents)</p>
 # Funding